 Vitamins like Vitamin C, E, and beta-carotene are sources of antioxidants.
 Citrus fruits contain antioxidants that may prevent many health issues.
 According to a recent study, citrus fruits can maintain blood pressure, lower the risk of a stroke and enhance the health of our heart.

-A regular consumption of antioxidants is good to increase resistance and prevent chances of heart attack.
-It can also lower chances of cancer.
-Regular consumption of multi-colored vegetables, nuts, seeds, legumes and fruits can aid your immune system to fight against aging and diseases.
+Regular consumption of antioxidants is good to increase resistance and prevent chances of a heart attack.
+It can also lower the chances of cancer.
+Regular consumption of multi-colored vegetables, nuts, seeds, legumes, and fruits can aid your immune system to fight against aging and diseases.
 Some benefits of antioxidants are revealed below.